 With NAT, not only Private to Public IP Address translation is used.
-Beside, Public to Puclic or Private to Private translations are also done via NAT.
+Beside, Public to Puclic or Private to Private translations are also done via Network Address Translation.
 But the first one is most common.

 If you would like to test yourself, you can check CCNA Quizes Page.

 Table of Contents

 NAT (Network Address Translation) can be used in different ways in any network.
 So, there are some common NAT Types.
 These types of NAT are given below:

 So, let’s explain these NAT types one by one.